NavneetKumar-GS/GameSocio/README.md

 A simple social platform for Indian gamers and game developers.

 Users can:
-- Share posts with screenshots
+- Share game opinions, devlogs , game recommendation, devtips, showcase your game, achievements and much more.
 - Connect as gamers or devs
 - Discover each other’s projects and experiences